SPACE10Editor & Copywriter

 Illustration by Inkee Wang

-‘Beyond Borders' is our new series of articles where we explore how the world is changing from an inclusive perspective.
-Whether we’re looking into new technologies or sustainable practices, ‘Beyond Borders’ showcases innovations and cultural shifts happening across the world.
-With this series, we aim to challenge perspectives on how we go about tackling global challenges and invite cultural nuance and diversity into the conversation.
+‘Beyond Borders' is a series of articles where SPACE10 explores how the world is changing from an inclusive perspective.
+With this series, SPACE10 aims to challenge perspectives on how we go about tackling global challenges and invite cultural nuance and diversity into the conversation.

 A research-driven piece about computer vision and the implications of machines that can understand the world around them.
 Here's a small excerpt: